Online Gardening School: Growing an organic garden can change your life

 Monthly video classes

-In addition to the foundational classes, the online gardening school includes a set of video lessons and written content specifically tailored for each month.
+In addition to the foundational classes, these gardening classes online include a set of video lessons and written content specifically tailored for each month.
 These include an overview of the garden at that time of year, tours of our own gardens, along with detailed guidance on the vegetables that are being planted, tended, or harvested that month.
 Within this monthly content for each vegetable we include tips on infrastructure, troubleshooting, managing fertility, weeding, pest control, cooking from the garden, and more.
 Additionally, we discuss edible weeds and cover crops in their own lessons.

 You could grow a tomato like THIS!